Chapel and Godly Play

 Chapel provides an opportunity to inspire students to think how they can lead lives with meaning, purpose, faith and integrity.
 Our students learn through practice and guidance, compassion and humility, to make the world a better place.

-First through eighth grade students participate in a form of chapel each school day.
-We worship together on Mondays, Wednesdays and Fridays, thus beginning and ending the week gathered as a community.
-On those days, we also celebrate birthday blessings in chapel.
-On Wednesday, we celebrate Eucharist with communion for those who receive and a blessing for those who do not.
+First through eighth grade students participate in a form of chapel throughout the week.
+Middle School worships together on Tuesdays, Wednesdays, Thursdays, and Fridays.
+Lower School worships together on Tuesdays, Wednesdays, and Thursdays.
+During chapel, we celebrate birthday blessings.
+On Wednesday, Middle School celebrates Eucharist with communion for those who receive and a blessing for those who do not.
+Lower School students celebrate Eucharist monthly.
 We invite parents to join us for chapel at any time.
 It's a wonderful experience to see and hear the students worshiping together.

 This chapel format allows us to create a more meaningful learning experience for all ages, while helping us more fully strengthen the character and enrich the spirit of each student in a Christian environment, as charged by our mission.

-Kindergarten and Pre-k students participate in their own chapel in the afternoons from 2:15 to 2:35.
-Kindergarten attends four afternoons a week (Monday, Tuesday, Thursday, and Friday) and Pre-k joins in on two afternoons (Monday and Friday) for a special time that's a little shorter.
-In conjunction with our once weekly Godly Play class and school-wide Chapel Applied curriculum, this new Early Childhood Chapel will benefit our students’ growth in mind, body, and spirit, and will greatly enhance the sense of welcome and inclusion they feel at St. John’s
+Preschool through Kindergarten students participate in their own chapel.
+Kindergarten attends three days a week (Monday, Tuesday, and Friday) and Preschool through TK attends two days each week (Tuesday and Friday).
+In conjunction with our once weekly Godly Play class and school-wide student formation classes, Primary School Chapel benefits our students’ growth in mind, body, and spirit, and enhances the sense of welcome and inclusion they feel at St. John’s.

-Our Middle School faculty works with the rector and chaplain to encourage the students' creative involvement in chapel, with students participating in chapel skits, an annual Passion play during Holy Week and the end-of-year Sheepfold chapel service, a traditional ceremony wishing eighth graders farewell.
+Each child has an opportunity to serve in chapel, and as students move through Middle School, they have the opportunity to serve in Student Vestry.
+Our Chaplains encourage the students' creative involvement in chapel, with students participating in chapel skits, Advent and Holy Week celebrations, and the end-of-year Sheepfold chapel service, a traditional ceremony wishing eighth graders farewell.

-Pre-k and kindergarten students receive weekly Godly Play instruction.
-Godly Play is a creative method of teaching young children the art of religious language and developing in them an awareness of God's presence.
+Godly Play is a creative method of teaching children the art of religious language and developing in them an awareness of God's presence.
+Primary School students receive weekly Godly Play instruction.
+First through fourth grade students receive Godly Play instruction throughout the year.